lsst/felis/docs/index.rst

 A schema comprises a group of annotated tables and a set of annotations that relate to that group of tables.
 The core annotations of a schema are:

--  **name** — The name of this schema.
+:``name``: The name of this schema.
 In implementation terms, this typically maps to:

    -  A schema in a ``CREATE SCHEMA`` statement in Postgres.
    -  A database in a ``CREATE DATABASE`` statement in MySQL.
 There is also a synonym for this